pilgrimtabby/pilgrim-autosplitter/README.md

 If you're using a capture card, all you need to do is have it connected to your computer.
 In Pilgrim Autosplitter, click the Next Source button until your capture card feed appears.

 (Note: because of limitations related to video capturing backends on MacOS, you have to scroll through each source until you find the one you want.
-This might lead to triggering webcams or other connected devices, so don't be alarmed, no one is spying on you.)
+This might lead to triggering webcams or other connected devices, so don't be alarmed; no one is spying on you.)

 #### OBS Virtual Camera